whitneyburton/portfolios/students/1605/sonia-gupta/20160616-sonia-gupta-m1.markdown

 To Kerry Sheldon: Kerry has been incredibly supportive this module.
 She developed the student support system for Pahlka posse, and I have been lucky enough to have her as a mentor in this capacity.
 Working with Kerry is always such a delight.
 She has skillfully guided me to my own conclusions rather than foisting answers upon me.
 Her patience and expertise have allowed me to develop my own skills, and I am lucky to have had the opportunity to learn from her.
 She has taught me a lot about myself as a person and as a programmer.
 Her commitment to Pahlka posse, and to the greater good, is remarkable.
 Her leadership will help us to grow and I’m excited to see what she comes up with next module!

+To Tommasina Miller: I have watched Tommasina grow so much!
+She began the module feeling a little unsure of herself, but she did not give up.
+Instead, she pushed through the doubt and feelings of discouragement and came through to the other side.
+Her resilience will continue to serve her throughout her time at Turing.
+Tommasina has also brought an incredible level of positivity and good energy to our cohort.
+I have been the recipient of her compassion and kindness on more than one occasion.
+Furthermore, her dedication to civic tech is remarkable, and I’m excited to get the chance to learn from her in Pahlka and in Module 2.
+Tommasina is a huge asset to the Turing community and her positive outlook will continue to serve her well.

 ### Being a Community Member